-Yesterday, centrist conservative Emannuel Macron was elected president of France in a run-off against far-right conservative candidate Marine Le Pen.
+Yesterday (May 7th 2017), centrist conservative Emmanuel Macron was elected president of France in a run-off against far-right conservative candidate Marine Le Pen.

 The defeat of Le Pen was welcomed by all who possess any concept of humanity or morality.
 (The owner of UKIP, Arron Banks, is very disappointed with the result: “At least the Germans saved the fuel and the bullets this time around” he exclaimed, a reference to the welcome for Macron from the EU and Angela Merkel.
 Similar sentiments were expressed by others in UKIP including Nigel Farage and Michael Heaver.)

 Le Pen is, of course, conning the French people.
 Like Donald Trump in the USA, she identifies false enemies to distract people from their real enemy: Destructive capitalism.
 She encourages extreme nationalism, racial and religious prejudice and promotes division and then uses them as tools to vacuum up electoral support by claiming to be anti-establishment.
 This has always been the far-right con and a con-trick that is used by all conservative politicians.
 Every right-wing politician, whether extreme or not, exists to be the gimp of financial gangsters.